 Here is a list of work that helped me in writing "Molecular Storms" but does not appear in the end-of-chapter bibliographies.

 Many of the academic papers are behind paywalls.
 Often, simply searching for the title will bring up a public version.
-For useful tips on how to find papers, see the Ronin Institute's guidance here.
+For useful tips on how to find papers, see the (now deceased) Ronin Institute's guidance here.

-Chapter 4:
+Chapter 4: The Joy of Thermodynamics

 Steam engines: an economic historian's perspective is here.